GeekyCoder7/OpenCore-EFI-Lenovo-Y50-70/README.md

   - Broadcom BCM94352Z (Network card)

   ### For Dual Boot Users ONLY:
-  Make sure you have your Microsoft folder in your EFI, you need to add manually into your config.plist like this:
+ - Make sure you have your Microsoft folder in your EFI, you need to add manually into your config.plist like this: <br>
   Misc -> BlessOverride -> \EFI\Microsoft\Boot\bootmgfw.efi